 1 The Scheme was originally adopted by the AADB on 13 September 2007.
 It was amended with effect from 13 October 2011 and 18 October 2012.
-It was amended by the FRC on 1 July 2013 and 1 June 2014.
+It was amended by the FRC on 1 July 2013 and 1 June 2014 and 1 January 2021.
+The January 2021 version was re-issued on 30 March 2021 with reinstated numbering from previous versions of the Scheme for continuity and ease of use, together with minor corrections and clarifications.

-Conduct Committee means the Conduct Committee of the FRC established under the articles of association of the FRC.
+Conduct Committee means the Conduct Committee of the FRC established under the Articles of Association of the FRC.

-Convener means a person, appointed to that office by the Nominations Committee, who shall be responsible for the appointment of Tribunals under this Scheme and for the appointment of the person for the purposes of paragraph 8(4)(i) or paragraph 10(4).
+Convener means a person, appointed to that office by the People Committee, who shall be responsible for the appointment of Tribunals under this Scheme and for the appointment of the person for the purposes of paragraph 8(4)(i) or paragraph 10(4).

-Deputy Executive Counsel means a legally qualified person, appointed to that office by the Nominations Committee.
+Deputy Executive Counsel means a legally qualified person, appointed to that office by the People Committee.

-Disciplinary Tribunal means a tribunal appointed by the Convener under paragraph 9(2), or a Joint Disciplinary Tribunal Tribunal appointed by the Convener under paragraph 11(5) (as the context requires).
+Disciplinary Tribunal means a tribunal appointed by the Convener under paragraph 9(2), or a Joint Disciplinary Tribunal appointed by the Convener under paragraph 11(5) (as the context requires).